 Pros and Cons

-- Faux locs allow you to experience dreadlocks without the permanence.
+- Faux locs allow you to experience dreadlocks without permanence.
 Dreadlocks are such a trendy and beautiful hairstyle, but it requires full commitment since they are permanent.
 Faux locs allow you to try the style with the freedom of easy removal.

 - Faux locs are a unique protective hairstyle.
 Everyone gets box braids and twists, but faux locs are such an unusual choice for protective styling.